sethvargo/go-limiter/daprsample/README.md

 ### Other Bindings

-In a similar way, other bindings may benefit from the Token Bucket algorithm to the control flow if execution.
+In a similar way, other bindings may benefit from the Token Bucket algorithm to the control flow of execution.
+Any of the Pub/Sub message brokers and bindings can be extended to use the Token Bucket algorithm to control the flow of messages, so if there is a common flow in the code that is used by all of the bindings, it would be better to implement the Token Bucket algorithm in that common flow.